-Note, there is a new 2018 version of this pack, the summary of changes is given in this text.
+Note, there is also a new version of this pack, the summary of changes is given in this text.

 The Gregory Baltoro 85 backpack is a classic top-loading pack with a lid and an extendible collar underneath it.
 But you have also the front access to the main compartment through a large inverted zippered U-shaped opening.
 There is the bottom access as well, through the sleeping bag compartment.
 The divider between the two internal compartments can be open and you can use the whole space as one big compartment.

 The pack comes with its specific rain cover stored in a separate zippered pocket on the front, it is shown in the pictures below.

 The suspension system

 Here you have what they call A3 system, which means Automatic Angle Adjust.
 This implies the following:

 - Each shoulder strap rotates and flexes individually.

 - Each hip belt fin rotates and flexes individually.